ITBE-Lab/seed-evaluation/README.md

 # A performant bridge between fixed-size and variable-size seeding
-This repository contains the experiments performed in [A performant bridge between fixed-size and variable-size seeding](https://doi.org/10.1101/825927 "bioRxiv - preprint").
+This repository contains the scripts for the experiments performed in [A performant bridge between fixed-size and variable-size seeding](https://doi.org/10.1101/825927 "bioRxiv - preprint").

 ## Requirements